thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-oauth.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughSpot supports OAuth for a Snowflake connection.
+ThoughtSpot supports OAuth for a Snowflake connection.
 With OAuth, each ThoughtSpot user authenticates with Snowflake and authorizes ThoughtSpot to query the database using their Snowflake user account.

 For Snowflake connections that use OAuth, users must log in when their OAuth tokens expire.
 The amount of time that Snowflake OAuth tokens are valid is set in Snowflake.